 CF is an inherited disease that affects about 30,000 children and adults in the U.S.

-chloride in their sweat than people without this disease.
+sweat than people without this disease.

 Why does my child need this test?